remnrem/luna-doc/docs/ref/assoc.md

 ```

 That is, this selects only variables that have the `CH` factor _and_
 the level `F3`.
-You also combine multiple levels for a given factor
+You can also combine multiple levels for a given factor
 (delimiting with `|`) as well as multiple factors: e.g. this selects
 variables with a `CH` factor that is `F3`, _or_ those with an `SS`
 factor that is `NR` _or_ `R`: